Guna-Sekhar-Sai-Harsha/Image-Caption-Generator/README.md

 ## Image Caption Generator

-A neural network to generate captions for an image using CNN and RNN with BEAM Search.
+A neural network to generate captions for an image using CNN and LSTM & GRU with BEAM Search.

 <p align="center">
   <strong>Examples</strong>